FEEDING YOUR PUPPY

 Purchasing an economy food can result in your pup receiving poorer grade ingredients with less digestibility which means that a lot of the food passes through there systems without being absorbed – this makes for the dog needing more food and producing larger stools.
 If feeding a good quality food your pup will not need to eat as much and less stools for you to pick up.
 I also find on the better quality foods that there is a lot less (often none) flatulence.
 Think of this from a human point of view – if something that causes gas every time you eat -is this food agreeing with your body?

 We personally are in favour of the raw diet for dogs, provided that this is purchased from a manufacturer that is registered with the Department of Agriculture as per their conditions.
-There is still a lot of contraversy over the raw diet for dogs and this is a topic that each owner needs to decide from themselves.
+There is still a lot of controversy over the raw diet for dogs, and this is a topic that each owner needs to decide from themselves.
 We have supplied a link to the BARF diet at the bottom as a starting point for your research.
-It is also more expensvie than many of the standard kibble foods offered, but does seem to result in improved health, smaller stools etc - just as with humans, the healthier you eat the more likely you are to have good health.
+It can be more expensive than many of the standard kibble foods offered, but does seem to result in improved health, smaller stools etc - just as with humans, the healthier you eat the more likely you are to have good health, which in turn results in less visits to the vet.
 Speak to the manufacturer of the food as to what they recommend where pups are concerned regarding a feeding schedule.

 If you decide on a Vet recommended kibble, then we suggest chatting to your vet about what will suit your pup the best.
 There are multiple options available, but we do suggest investigate the brand and ingredients and make yourself informed - your dog can't read or decide for itself!

-Aim to change the food over a 7-10 days period, gradually adding in more and more of the new food, until the pup is solely on the new food.
-If you do find that your pup has a tummy upset by vomiting, loose stools or constipation after eating, stop adding immediately, and if it doesn’t stop, take the pup to the vet.
+If you do find that your pup has a tummy upset by vomiting, loose stools or constipation after eating, stop adding immediately, and if the tum does not improve, take the pup to the vet.
 This could well be illness and not the food and the quicker the pup is treated, the better.
 Your vet will be able to determine if it is food related or illness or if the pup has intolerance to the food.

 Diet is extremely important as not only does it affect a dog’s health it has also been proven to have an effect on a dogs behaviour, which many pet owners are not aware of.
 Many of the cheaper foods contain inferior ingredients, preservatives and colouring.
 It is now known that preservatives and colourings can have an affect on both human and canine behaviour and of course, if the ingredients are inferior, your pup is not getting the proper nutrition it deserves.